-The oils that go under the label of 'Extra Virgin' or else 'Virgin' Olive Oils are the ones that are supposed to be, by law, to follow the original procedure for producing Olive Oil.
+The oils that go under the label of 'Extra Virgin' or else 'Virgin' Olive Oils are the ones that should by law, follow the original procedure for producing Olive Oil.
 That is, without heating and adding anything AT ALL into the oil.
-These oils, are supposed to be the pure Olive Oil made out of fresh olives with all of its natural characteristics and nutritional value.
-And I say supposed to, because even under the label of 'Extra Virgin' Olive Oil there are big frauds going on...
+These oils are 'supposed to' be pure Olive Oil made out of fresh olives with all of its natural characteristics and nutritional value.
+And I say 'supposed to' because even under the label of 'Extra Virgin' Olive Oil there are big frauds going on...

 The Fake Olive Oils

 There are a few Big Olive Oil companies that sell fake Olive Oil under the label of 'Extra Virgin'.
 The good thing, in this case, is that since they are not lawfully allowed to do this, they will get stopped eventually.
 The bad thing though, is that this will probably happen after you have already bought a bottle from them.
 Here is a list of The 14 Fake Olive Oil Companies to avoid.